OSInside/kiwi/doc/source/working_with_kiwi/xml_description.rst

-The `users` element furthermore accepts a list of profiles (see :ref:`xml-description-image-profiles`) to which it applies via the `profiles` attribute, as shown in the following example:
+The `users` element furthermore accepts a list of profiles (see :ref:`image-profiles`) to which it applies via the `profiles` attribute, as shown in the following example:

 .. code:: xml